AN-02. Circuit topology for tube power supply.

 Low residual hum

-With a solid state power supply, the last final bit of hum can be eliminated by using larger capacitors.
-This is no problem for the diodes, as they do not suffer from transient current.
-With a tube power supply, the last final bit of hum, is not present because capacitors are too small, but because the choke is too small.
-Moreover, if circuits are not ideal you would be tempted to tweak components values, but better would be to use an improved circuit.
-The most commonly used circuit is Circuit #1, as below here, but this is the most unintelligent.
-In very many cases, simply use circuit #2 already brings an improvement.
+If there is hum, you would be tempted to tweak components values, but better would be to use an improved circuit, if the problem is the circuit itself.
+The most commonly used circuit is Circuit #1, as below here, but this is a source for grounding errors.
+In many cases, simply use circuit #2 already brings an improvement.
 We call this 'star grounding'.
-Tough Circuit#2 is far from ideal, and Circuit #4 does the same even better and with less wiring.
+Though Circuit#2 is far from ideal, and Circuit #4 does the same even better and with less wiring.
 Circuit #3 shows one of those typical little things, you can observe when somebody does not treat a tube like a solid state diode.
 This makes sure the left side of the tube heater wire has the same current (and the same temperature by that) as the right side of the heater wire.
 Whereas Circuit #4 is such a logical and easy thing to do, but people do not understand why, and take Circuit #1, this is really painful.
 It is allowed to use Circuit #4, also if you do not understand why it is better, as it is free of patent rights.
 The words are: No ground loop risk, and electrical stray field.
 Circuit #5 is the ultimate circuit.
 Only possible with Lundahl chokes.
 This is the most beneficial circuit ever, for lowest hum.
 The choke is not only used here as an inductor, but also creates inductive decoupling of the complete rectifier parts from the amplifier circuit.
 There is no direct connection any more!
 All hum signals, no matter how they try to flow, must pass a choke now.
 Please also read the short explanations on the right, below here.
 After that I hope you understand why we say it is so silly to find Circuit #1 in most 'professional' designs.

 Circuit 1: This is the most commonly used.
 What is not so nice about this circuit, will get clearer when you understand the benefits of the other circuits here.